AngangGuo/blog/content/posts/2021/Notes - ProPresenter 7.md

 Duplicate current slide: Ctrl + Shift + D
-Insert new slide before current slide: Alt + New Slide Button Split a slide at the cursor: Option + Return
+Insert new slide before current slide: Alt + New Slide Button
-Send text after the cursor to the next slide: Option + Shift + Return

 Open Bible: Ctrl + Alt + B (Ctrl + B)
 Save Bible search as a new document: Command + Ctrol + S